SSV Tabor Boy

 The SSV Tabor Boy is a 115-foot gaff-rigged, two-masted topsail schooner that has been a part of the Tabor Academy in Marion, Massachusetts since 1954.
 SSV stands for Sailing School Vessel and is the U.S. Coast Guard’s designation for the schooner.
 She is one of two Coast Guard inspected vessels in her class that operate in the Northeast United States.
 She is also the only vessel licensed to sail with a single captain and a crew composed entirely of students led by a upperclassman Executive Officer.

 Orientation at sea

-Each summer Tabor offers all incoming students a one-week sailing adventure aboard the schooner, Each week of the seven-week "Orientation at Sea" program brings together fifteen new students, one or two Tabor faculty members, and current student crew members for six days of sailing, exploring, and learning along the coast of Massachusetts.
-For new students, the cruise is a great introduction to Tabor.
-They have the opportunity to make friends with fellow newcomers, teachers, and returning students before starting school in the fall, while at the same time enjoying a general introduction to oceanology, marine biology, and environmental studies.
+Each summer Tabor offers all incoming students a one-week sailing trip aboard the schooner.
+Each week of the seven-week "Orientation at Sea" program brings together fifteen new students, one or two Tabor faculty members, and current student crew members for six days of sailing along the coast of Massachusetts, intended to be educational.
+For new students, the cruise is considered a great introduction to Tabor.
+It can be used as an opportunity to make friends with fellow newcomers, teachers, and returning students before starting school in the fall, while at the same time getting a general introduction to oceanology, marine biology, and environmental studies.
 As part of the schooner's crew, students also learn to handle sail, stand watch, steer a course, perform emergency at sea situations, and take part in the various other duties involved in manning a large sailing vessel.